Back in Stock

 Due to my small growing space, limited stocks are available from this harvest.

-A new crop of homegrown scabious ‘Black Knight’ is now available for pre-order - restock coming 13th July.
+A new crop of homegrown scabious ‘Black Knight’ is back in stock for 2026.

 Not only are these dyes fully traceable, they have been grown organically in a climate beneficial way, using a no-dig system and peat free compost.